For a secure and practical way to carry your baby around, you'll want to get the best baby sling wrap you can find.

 How long can a baby stay in a wrap sling?

 You can use your baby sling as much as you want, however we would advise you to consider the two-hour baby rule where you avoid keeping your baby in the same position for over two hours, as their spine is still in development and it's important to keep changing their position.
-As opposed to a more structured baby carrier, with a baby sling you have to be a little bit more aware of your baby's positioning.
+As opposed to a more structured baby carrier, with a baby sling or wrap you have to be a little bit more aware of your baby's positioning.
 For more on baby sling safety have a look at the UK Sling Consortium's TICKS method, and also see our safety tips here.

 Read more: Your guide to babywearing

 Baby slings aren't the only baby-carrying options.
 The traditional-style baby carrier provides more back support and backpack carriers are great for long walks or hiking.
 You can check out our picks of best baby carriers and the best backpack carriers for a more comfortable day out.